 #12 Build an Addition or ADU for a Caregiver

 Lastly, seniors who anticipate needing professional help or help from family members in the future might consider building an addition or constructing an ADU.
 This can be more expensive than most of the improvements listed above.
 However, adding extra living space for a caregiver can save time, money and peace of mind in the long run.
 A practiced designer can help each senior homeowner determine whether an addition or an accessory dwelling unit is the right choice.

 Remodeling Your Home to Age in Place with VanderBeken Remodel

-The team at VanderBeken Remodel has 40+ years experience in the construction industry and we specialize in the types of improvements listed above.
-Both Ron and Jennifer VanderBeken are Certified Aging-in-Place Specialists and can help guide you through renovations that will benefit you for years to come.
-Based in Snohomish County, Washington, VanderBeken Remodel has been recognized with awards for both design and service including the Rex/T-Rex Remodeling Excellence Award (2020, 2016), the BIAW Excellence in Remodeling Award (2021, 2020, 2019), the national Chrysalis Award (2018) and the Best of Houzz Service Awards.
-Specializing in bathroom, kitchen and whole home remodels, VanderBeken Remodel is a perfect fit for those looking to renovate their home for the aging in place.
-Schedule an introductory call with us at a time that works best for you.
-We looking forward to dialoguing with you about the future.
+Located in Snohomish County, Washington, VanderBeken Remodel has received numerous awards for our outstanding design and service, including the Rex/T-Rex Remodeling Excellence Award (2020, 2016), the BIAW Excellence in Remodeling Award (2021, 2020, 2019), the national Chrysalis Award (2018), and the Best of Houzz Service Awards.
+With a focus on bathroom, kitchen, and whole home remodels, VanderBeken Remodel is the perfect choice for those who want to renovate their home for aging in place.
+Schedule an introductory call with us at your convenience.
+We are excited to discuss the future with you.